Anti-Money Laundering and OFAC Policy

 - Conducting annual independent audits to evaluate the effectiveness of the Company's AML policies and procedures.

 Reports of any suspicious transactions or other activity by employees, agents and brokers may be made to their manager or as directed in the applicable anti-money laundering procedures.
 Managers will coordinate suspicious transaction information with designated AML compliance contacts and, if in the U.S., the Corporate Ethics and Compliance team in the Law Department to determine appropriate action to be taken and file reports when applicable.

 For Principal’s operations outside the U.S., managers coordinate suspicious transactions with their designated compliance contacts.

 The Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy or economy of the United States.

-In accordance with this Policy and to the extent required by the applicable requirements of OFAC, the companies of Principal have a legal obligation to comply with the applicable OFAC regulations, and to file timely reports as may be required with OFAC.
+In accordance with this Policy and to the extent required by the applicable requirements of the OFAC sanctions, the companies of Principal have a legal obligation to comply with the applicable OFAC regulations, and to file timely reports as may be required with OFAC.
 Principal has policies and procedures in place to prevent doing business with individuals, entities, or countries subject to sanction and embargoes as required by law.
 Compliance with this Policy and the OFAC enforced sanctions is essential to protect the company against criminal and civil penalties as well as to maintain the company’s reputation and trust of our customers.